turbot/steampipe-plugin-googleworkspace/docs/tables/googleworkspace_gmail_settings.md

 To list all of **your** email settings use the `googleworkspace_gmail_my_settings` table instead.

-**NOTE:**

-- To list account's delegates, you must authenticate using service account clients that have been delegated domain-wide authority.
+**Note:** To list delegated accounts, you must authenticate using a service account client that has been delegated domain-wide authority.

 ## Examples